 4. How do you think Kollafoss will differ from your usual place of residence?

 It’s just about as different from New York City as it could be!
 Going from overcrowdedness to complete isolation, from total urbanization to extreme rurality.
 On a personal level, I’ll go from having a ton of social obligations to none at all.
 It’s going to be quite a change of pace.

 5. Do you have any specific projects in mind you will be working on during your stay?
 Or are you planning to improvise?

 Yes, I’ll be working on Sumer, my masters thesis which I’ve continued to work on as part of Studio Wumpus.
 It’s a real-time digital board game where players platform around a ziggurat and compete to perform ritual sacrifices to the Sumerian gods.
 I might also work on a small side project or two.

-What was the most interesting element of your stay?
+6. What do you think will be the most interesting element of this trip?

-What was the hardest thing about this experience?
+7. What do you think will be the hardest thing about this experience?

 Other than the social isolation, the weather will be rough – I am not a cold weather person!
 That said, I like working at night, so the lack of sunlight might actually end up being a good thing.

 I’ve heard so much about how beautiful Iceland is, and all the Icelanders I’ve met have been such friendly, funny, amazing people – I can’t wait to visit for the first time!
 Also, I’m hoping to be able to stay in Reykjavík for a month after I finish the residency, so I can see how I like a more normal Iceland living experience :)